 Smaney proceeded to retire the Eagles in order during the bottom of the fifth inning to cap the victory and improve her record to 8-3 on the year.
 Smaney, who has won four straight decisions, held UW-La Crosse to two runs (one earned) on four hits.
 She struck out two without issuing a walk on the way to her eighth complete-game effort of the season.

 Tupa went 3-for-3 with four RBIs in the nightcap while Dudek, Fionda and Manthei each added a pair of hits for the Titans.

 Shattuck (3-4) was charged with the loss for the Eagles, yielding four runs (three earned) on six hits and one walk with three strikeouts.

 Leis accounted for two of UW-La Crosse's four hits.

-In the conference opener, UW-La Crosse scored twice in the bottom of the first inning and never trailed.
+In the opener, UW-La Crosse scored twice in the bottom of the first inning and never trailed.

-The Titan fifth inning began with a Tupa double, a run-scoring single by Petrus and a two-run homer from McIlhany off of Eagles starting pitcher Caitlyn Hughes.
+The UW-Oshkosh fifth inning began with a Tupa double, a run-scoring single by Petrus and a two-run homer from McIlhany off of Eagles starting pitcher Caitlyn Hughes.
 However, relief pitcher Maddie Muelken entered following McIlhany's home run and held UW-Oshkosh scoreless on just two hits over the final three innings to pick up her third save of the season.

 Hughes (8-1) earned the win for the Eagles after allowing three runs on six hits in four-plus innings.
-She walked three and struck out two.
+She walked three batters and struck out two.